 The real estate in this neighborhood consists of more mobile homes than 97.6% of all neighborhoods in America, with 39.3% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Shell neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Shell neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.2% of the households here have four, five, or more cars.
 That is more cars per household than in 96.2% of the neighborhoods in the nation.

 Significantly, 1.0% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 96.9% of the neighborhoods in America.